mikf/gallery-dl/docs/configuration.rst

     Update `JSON Web Tokens <https://jwt.io/>`__ (the ``token`` URL parameter) of otherwise non-downloadable, low-resolution images
     to be able to download them in full resolution.
+Note

-    Note: No longer functional as of 2023-10-11
+    No longer functional as of 2023-10-11

 extractor.deviantart.mature